Nevy11/Mental-Health-Diary-backend/README.md

 1. Install postgresql

           https://www.postgresql.org/download/
+2. Enter this in postgresql

+         ALTER DATABASE chat_application_database REFRESH COLLATION VERSION;
-1. clone the repository
+3. clone the repository

        git clone git@github.com:Nevy11/Mental-Health-Diary-backend.git
-2. Enter the folder where you have cloned the repository
+4. Enter the folder where you have cloned the repository

          cd Mental-Health-Diary-backend/
-3. build the project using cargo
+5. build the project using cargo

        Cargo build
-4. Run the project
+6. Run the project

         cargo run